 Given 11-Dec-99; Sermon #424; 72 minutes

-Let's begin Part 4 of "Holiness" in I Chronicles 29:10.
+Let us begin part four of the holiness series in I Chronicles 29.
 This occurred when David was preparing to hand over to Solomon all the materials that he had collected and gathered together for the building of the Temple.

 I begin there because I want to emphasize how much the psalmist sings of God's holiness—all aspects of those things that encompass within His holiness.
 We find also in Revelation 4 how the angels worship His holiness.
 We ask God, as we found in the so-called "Lord's Prayer," to hallow His name.

 What are the practical applications to you and to me of God's holiness, and how can we attain to this holiness?
 Remember that the word holiness means "transcendent purity."
 It indicates His beyondness, His otherness, His aboveness.
-His is great beyond our comprehension, and our vocabulary is nowhere near broad enough, accurate enough, specific enough to point out these kind of things.
-We can only give pale imitations of what He is because He is great beyond our comprehension.
+He is great beyond our comprehension, and our vocabulary is nowhere near broad enough, accurate enough, specific enough to point out these kinds of things.
+We can only give pale imitations of what He is because He is great beyond our comprehension!
 Our senses only transmit a vague likeness of Him.
 He exceeds every superlative that we can apply to Him.
 The word "holy" sums up everything we can know and say about God.
 It indicates the totality of His excellence.
-GOD IS HOLY.
+GOD is holy.

 I am convinced that the more that we understand about Him, the greater the difference we will see between Him and us.
 This has wonderful effects on our humility.